-Also known as the Mind Walker was Escoms attempt to give the Amiga a much needed upgrade, developed from late 1995 to 1996 it was mostly based on existing Amiga technology, with a the usual custom ship set from the AGA line up, paula, etc. Escom had just got the A1200 and A4000 back in production and back in the shops, but the problem was these computers where now 4 years old and most computers at the time you started to expect a hard drive and a CD-Rom drive these things still did come with the Amiga as standard.
-So Escom decided rather than spend two or three years developing a whole new computer and OS on all new hardware, it was better to give the Amiga a quick sensible upgrade that would support legacy Amiga hardware and be spot gap measure before a true next generation of Amiga would be required.
-The Walker was first shown at CES 1996 and got quite a bit of interest in the Amiga world, it was a very sensible next step, it was due for the end of the year, but already at the time of the Walker revealed, Escom was having financial difficulty, expanding too quickly, and consequently went backup.
+Also known as the Mind Walker was Escoms attempt to give the Amiga a much needed upgrade, developed from late 1995 to 1996 it was mostly based on existing Amiga technology, with the usual custom chip set, AGA, Paula, etc. Escom had just got the A1200 and A4000 back in production and back in to the shops, but the problem was these computers where now 4 years old and most computers at the time you started to expect faster hardware, a hard drive and a CD-Rom drive these things still didn't come with the Amiga as standard.
+So Escom decided rather than spend two or three years developing a whole new computer and OS on all new hardware, it was better to give the Amiga a quick sensible upgrade that would support legacy Amiga hardware and be a stop gap measure before a true next generation of Amiga would be required.
+The Walker was first shown at CES 1996 and got quite a bit of interest in the Amiga world, it was a very sensible next step, it was due for the end of the year, but already at the time of the Walker reveal, Escom was having financial difficulty, expanding too quickly, and consequently went backup.

 I have also created a 3d model in Google SketchUp program, which you can view and download here